GuillermoDuarte888/MecaChess-Robotic-Arm/README.md

 [Video link, demonstration of the robotic arm](https://www.youtube.com/watch?v=mJXuzqAW_us)

+Below are a couple of GIFs demonstrating the functionality of the robotic arm:

+1. **Initial Setup**
+   The first GIF shows the robotic arm arranging chess pieces from the white box into their starting positions on the board.
+This is particularly useful for setting up the game, as the arm places both green and blue pieces in their correct spots.

 <p align="center">
   <img src="https://github.com/GuillermoDuarte888/MecaChess-Robotic-Arm/raw/main/Imagenes/brazo%20robot.gif" alt="Demostración" width="300"/>
   <br>
   <em>Robot arm placing pieces on the board</em>
 </p>

+2.**Capturing a Piece**
+   The second GIF illustrates how the arm captures a chess piece.
+When a piece is taken, it is moved to a designated box for captured pieces, ensuring proper handling of the game.

 <p align="center">
   <img src="https://github.com/GuillermoDuarte888/MecaChess-Robotic-Arm/raw/main/Imagenes/Robot%20Jugada.gif" alt="Demostración" width="300"/>